JBurrellIRL/ProjectThree/README.md

 ### Bugs

 * I encountered issues with the game accepting invalid characters when developing the game - such as it not recognising capital letters as being the same as lowercase for the purpose of this game, blank space entries and numeric entries.
 These were resolved through using if statements in the main game while loop.
-* Resolved an issue where entering a character other than 'y' or 'n' at the end of the game terminated the game.
+* Resolved an issue where entering a character other than 'y' or 'n' at the end of the game terminated the game entirely.
 * No further unresolved bugs have been detected.
+The game is working as intended.

 ### Accessibility